stavros2/Hotel-Board-Game/README.md

 # Hotel-Board-Game
-A java implementation of classical board game "Hotel" made for my Multimedia Technology class at NTUA
+A (very dirty) Java implementation of classical board game "Hotel" made for my Multimedia Technology class at NTUA using JavaFX